-I am often asked how I ended up jumping from psychology, to social work, to personal training/rehabilitation.
+I am often asked how I ended up jumping from psychology, to social work, to personal training, to medical exercise.
 In reality, the answer sounds trite, but is entirely true.

 I had decided at age 15 that I was going to be a psychologist, after discovering Freud in my high school library.
 I loved helping people and was amazed that there was a whole discipline devoted to this!
 Everything I did from then on was meant to lead me to this ultimate goal, which eventually shifted to clinical social work.